Prospects for detecting neutron star-white dwarf mergers with decihertz gravitational-wave observatories: Result

 In Table~\ref{ tab:detection rates } we first summarize yearly detection numbers of NS-WD mergers for the four population models with DO-OPT and DEC.
 We also list corresponding percentages in brackets, showing the ratio to the total number of yearly simulated NS-WD mergers (cf Table~\ref{ tab:Total numbers }).
 The SNR threshold is set to 8.
 Combining all the results shown in Table~\ref{ tab:detection rates }, we conclude that DEC performs much better than DO-OPT on GW early-warning detections as a whole, with the yearly detection number in the range of $\sim (3.3\mbox{--}4.6) \times 10^{4}$.
 The detection number for DO-OPT is in the range of $\sim (1.5\mbox{--}1.9) \times 10^{3}$, which is approximately 20 times fewer than DEC.
 Given that DEC has a lower noise level (see Figure~\ref{ fig:Detector }), it is reasonable for DEC to show better detection abilities, especially for detection at higher redshift, which is clearly shown in Figure~\ref{ fig:SNR_z }.
 Taking the population Model A as an example, Figure~\ref{ fig:SNR_z } shows that DO-OPT can detect early-warning sources up to $z \lesssim 1.7$, while DEC could reach $z \lesssim 7.6$.
 Moreover, the detectable NS-WD mergers for DEC are clustered at $z \simeq 0.8$, consistent with the peak of the redshift factor $f(z)$ for the population Model A (see Figure~\ref{ fig:fz }).
 In comparison, due to its limited detection abilities, most detectable NS-WD mergers for DO-OPT are clustered around $z \simeq 0.25$, which is much closer than those of DEC.
 Similarly, for the maximum SNR value, Figure~\ref{ fig:SNR_z } shows that DEC could reach $\mathrm{SNR} \simeq 650$, while DO-OPT only reaches $\mathrm{SNR} \simeq 75$.

 As mentioned in Section~\ref{ sec:warnings }, GW early-warning detections of NS-WD mergers are essentially to offer alerts on the RLOF time.
-Assuming an early-warning time $t_\mathrm{e} = 1\,\mathrm{d}$ for each NS-WD merger event, we calculate the integration upper limit $f_{\text {out}}$ with the known $f_{\max }$ at the critical RLOF separation.
+Assuming an early-warning time $t_\mathrm{e} = 1\,\mathrm{d}$ \footnote{For the merger time uncertainty $\Delta t_{\mathrm{c}}$, we find that 90\% of the yearly detectable NS-WD mergers (see Table~\ref{ tab:detection rates }) could reach a timing accuracy of $\Delta t_{\mathrm{c}} < \mathcal{O}(10^{4})\,\mathrm{s}$ level, regardless of the population models and decihertz GW detectors.
+Even considering the extra exposure time and slew time for EM follow-up facilities, we still regard this as a crude but acceptable treatment to adopt an early-warning time $t_\mathrm{e} = 1\,\mathrm{d}$ in this work.} for each NS-WD merger event, we calculate the integration upper limit $f_{\text {out}}$ with the known $f_{\max }$ at the critical RLOF separation.
 We plot in Figure~\ref{ fig:fout_counts } the distributions of $f_{\text {out}}$ for detectable NS-WD mergers observed by DO-OPT and DEC.
 Different colours correspond to different population models.
 As clearly shown in Figure~\ref{ fig:fout_counts }, the majority of total detectable NS-WD mergers for DEC would cluster at $f_{\text {out}} \simeq 0.1\,\mathrm{Hz}$.
 In comparison, the peak of $f_{\text {out}}$ distribution for DO-OPT would be a little higher in a wider rage ($0.16\mbox{--}0.25\,\mathrm{Hz}$).
 These could be explained by the cosmological redshift effect, given that DEC detect more high-$z$ events.